Antimicrobial Susceptibility Testing (AST)

 Agar proportion testing is often performed on quadrant drug plates with 0.1 mL of diluted inoculum added to each quadrant.

-• The test specimen is added to one quadrant and control to the next.
+• The test specimen is added to one quadrant and controlled to the next.

 • After drying, the plates are enclosed in CO2 permeable polyethylene bags or individually sealed and incubated at 35⁰ to 37⁰ C in 5–10% CO2 in air.

-• Plates are checked for contamination after one week when the procedure may be repeated by the indirect method, if necessary.
+• Plates are checked for contamination after one week, after which the procedure may be repeated indirectly, if necessary.

-• Interpretation of the test requires that the proportion of mutant colonies resistant to a drug is greater than 1% (the concentration of drug in the test quadrant).
+• Interpretation of the test requires that the proportion of mutant colonies resistant to a drug is greater than 1% (the drug concentration in the test quadrant).

-• The percent resistance is derived by dividing the colony count on the drug-containing quadrant by the count on the control quadrant, which must grow ≥ 50 colonies for a valid test.
+• The percent resistance is derived by dividing the drug-containing quadrant's colony count by the control quadrant's count, which must grow ≥ 50 colonies for a valid test.

 • Three weeks are required to determine susceptibility, though resistance may be determined earlier.

-11. CDC/ Dr. UP Kokko.
-1963. #12128 Caption: "This historic 1963 photograph depicted a laboratorian performing an examination of an agar Petri dish culture plate, known as a Felsen quadrant culture plate, as part of a Mycobacterium tuberculosis drug susceptibility test."
-PHIL image, public domain.
-Accessed May 11, 2022. https://phil.cdc.gov/Details.aspx?pid=12128.
+11. CDC.
+(1963).
+Caption: "This historic 1963 photograph depicted a laboratorian performing an examination of an agar Petri dish culture plate, known as a Felsen quadrant culture plate, as part of a Mycobacterium tuberculosis drug susceptibility test." https://phil.cdc.gov/Details.aspx?pid=12128.

 TB susceptibility agar proportion test.
 (11)